 The fruit gained in popularity in the 1990s as part of the California Cuisine Revolution.
 They were further popularized by Martha Stewart who featured them in her recipes.

-What Do They Look Like?
+What Do Meyer Lemon Trees Look Like?

 The trees grow only 6 to 10 feet in height.
 The leaves are a shiny green.
 The flowers are lovely.
 They are white with a purple base and a very fragrant.
-The fruit is deep yellow with a tint of or orange when ripe.
+The fruit is deep yellow with a tint of orange when ripe.
 The insides are a dark yellow.
 The fruits are rounder than other lemons.
 The rind is also noticeably thinner than true lemons.
 The flavor is sweeter than the lemons you see in the produce sections of grocery stores.
 The flavor gets sweeter the longer it is on the tree before harvesting.
 Meyer lemon trees bear fruit year-round as long as the temperature remains above 55⁰F, but bear most heavily in the winter.

-How to Grow a Meyer Lemon Tree
+How to Grow a Meyer Lemon Tree Outdoors

 If you live north of zone 9, you will need to grow your Meyer lemon tree in a container and bring it indoors during the winter when night time temperatures drop below 50⁰F.
 When you move your tree indoors, it is best to place it in a relatively cool room.
 Meyer lemon trees do not tolerate the hot dry conditions found in our homes.